skelsec/pypykatz/README.md

 6. `your project here` seriously, it's super-simple to integrate.

 ### Registry processing
-Parses the registry hives to obtain stroed credentials, like NT and LM hashes, domain cached credentials (DCC/DCC2) and LSA secrets.
+Parses the registry hives to obtain stored credentials, like NT and LM hashes, domain cached credentials (DCC/DCC2) and LSA secrets.

 Currently supported data sources:
 1. live - has two techniques to parse live registry.
 First it's in-memory doesn't touch disk, the second is dumping the hives and parsing them with the offline parser